Jack Carr (writer): Early life and personal information

-Jack Carr was born into a military family and his mother was a librarian which gave him access to many books.
-He developed interests in authors such as Tom Clancy, Nelson DeMille and Louis L'Amour.
-When Carr first learned about the United States Navy SEALs at the age of 7, he decided that that was the career he was going to pursue.
+George Petersen was born into a military family and his mother was a librarian which gave him access to many books.
+He developed interests in authors such as David Morrell, Tom Clancy, Ian Fleming, Nelson DeMille and Louis L'Amour.
+When Petersen first learned about the United States Navy SEALs at the age of 7, he decided that that was the career he was going to pursue.

-Carr joined the U.S. Navy in 1996.
+Petersen joined the U.S. Navy in 1996.
 He spent over 20 years in Naval Special Warfare Command.

-Carr presently lives in Park City, Utah, with his wife and children.
+Petersen presently lives in Park City, Utah, with his wife and children.
 He also hosts a podcast called "Danger Close".